dotnet-foundation/wg-outreach/Communications/21_12_get_involved_member_comms.md

 - You work to empower those who are underrepresented and underserved in the community.
 - You help the committee partner and run educational opportunities that train new and existing .NET developers.

-This committee meets every second and fourth Wednesday of the month, usually at 11:00 ET for up to an hour.
-If you're passionate about training up the .NET community with engaging educational content and initiatives, this is the committee for you!

-To get involved, [request to join the education team on GitHub](https://github.com/orgs/dotnet-foundation/teams/education/members) using the "Request to join" button.
+The meeting cadence for this commitee & how to get involved is uncertain at this time.
+Watch this space if this is the committee for you!

 ### [Sponsorship Committee](https://github.com/dotnet-foundation/wg-corporate-relations)